Schnuecks/frontail_AEM/README.md

-# Frontail for openHAB – streaming openHAB logs to the browser
+# Frontail for openHAB
+## Streaming openHAB logs to the browser

 This is a fork from the [official Frontail](https://github.com/mthenw/frontail).
 It is intended to work especially with openHAB log files.